PennyLaneAI/qml/.github/ISSUE_TEMPLATE/community-demo.md

 Your Twitter username, if interested; helps us advertise your demo while linking directly back to you.

 **Image** (optional)
-Suggested image to use when advertising your demo on Twitter; can be provided by link or by copy/pasting directly in GitHub.
+Suggested image to use when advertising your demo on Twitter; can be provided via hyperlink or by copy/pasting directly in GitHub.

 --------------------------------------------------------------------------------